Arcandrus/mtg-forum/README.md

 **Javascript** - This is where most of the work for this project was done, as much of the system runs on Javascript
 + comments.js - Contains the functionality to post comments, post replies and edit/ delete both
-+ favourite.js - Enables AJAX js for the favourtie button, both processing the form and updating the button
++ favourite.js - Enables AJAX js for the favourite button, both processing the form and updating the button
 + like.js - Enables the like button functionality in a similar vein to the favourite button
 + messages.js - Controls the display of Django messages
-+ post_edit.js - Enables the inline form to allow users to edit any of thier own posts
++ post_edit.js - Enables the inline form to allow users to edit any of their own posts
 + screen_check.js - As part of responsive design, this js file checks for screen size changes as well as orientation changes

 **Django** - This was the meat of the project, enabling full user controlled CRUD functionality.
 Implementing a CustomUser model as well as creating custom templates for much of the Django AllAuth library to allow for greater access and customisation across the sites features.